lewishowles/components/src/components/form/form-select/form-select.md

 - type: `array`
 - default: `[]`

-The options for this select.
-Options can either be a string, which is used for both the label and the value, or a `{ label, value }` object, allowing them to differ.
+The options for this select can be provided in a number of formats for ease.

+- An array of strings `["option1", "option2", "option3"]`, in which case both the label and value are the same.
+- An array of numbers `[1, 2, 3]`, in which case both the label and value are the same.
+- An object `{ value: "label" }` where each key is the value of oan option, and each value is the label.
+- An array of objects `[{ label: "Label", value: "value" }]` where labels and values are explicitly defined.

+It is possible to combine both array options, but generally not recommended.

 ### `allowEmpty`